nothingface0/gpuFI-4/README.md

 Considering the fact that gpuFI relies on running with the `gpgpu_ptx_convert_to_ptxplus` option enabled, the CUDA applications must be built (as of 2024/09) with CUDA Toolkit 4.2, to contain `sm_1x` SASS instructions.
 Since the CUDA Toolkit 4.2 requires gcc version 4.x, the most straightforward way to build the applications inside a container.

 > [!NOTE]
-> For this example, we are using `docker` and we are assuming that the source code of the benchmarks has been cloned into: `$HOME/Documents/workspace/gpu-rodinia`
+> For this example, we are using `docker` to compile a benchmark from the Rodinia suite.
+We are also assuming that the [source code](https://github.com/nothingface0/gpu-rodinia/tree/gpgpu_sim_fi) has been cloned into: `$HOME/Documents/workspace/gpu-rodinia`

 First start the container: